A

 drained into the boarded up window.
 I sat down beside it, hugging my legs with

-making a goal with some leftover planks from Halloween, Gaffo suggested that we
+when making a goal with some leftover planks from Halloween, Gaffo suggested

-erect the crossbar first.
-And he was deadly serious too; though later, when the
+that we erect the crossbar first.
+And he was deadly serious too; though later,

-some words that aren't in the dictionary.
+mother has some words that aren’t in the dictionary.
 Haw is one.
-Derived from the
+Derived

-sound one's mouth makes, this is the act of breathing onto a window-pane, and
+from the sound one’s mouth makes, this is the act of breathing onto a

-also the resultant clouded residue of breath left on this pane.
-Slawm is
+window-pane, and also the resultant clouded residue of breath left on this

-another.
-This is the act of running one's fingers through the aforementioned
+pane.
+Slawm is another.
+This is the act of running one’s fingers through

-window; peeked in.
+slid to the window, peeked in.
 There was nobody there.
-The light was off, and no glow from
+The light was off, and

-it.
-They'd only just gone and travelled into the future.
+done it.
+They’d only just gone and travelled into the future.
 Yes, that was it.
-Of

 He'd be able to get rid of his Tric-trac and buy that Scalectrix